elsentjhung/elsentjhung.github.io/tutorial.md

 Brownian motion is the jittery motion of micron-sized particles in a fluid.
 These particles do not sit still and instead they are being bombarded by even smaller fluid molecules.
-This random kicks from the fluid molecules can be approximated as random force.
+These random kicks from the fluid molecules can be approximated as random force, which we will model below mathematically as a stochastic process.

 #### 2.1.
 Langevin equation